Rock Radio Scrapbook

 Jungle Jay Nelson was well-known to Toronto audiences when he arrived at CHUM in December, 1963, succeeding Al Boliska (trivia: Bob McAdorey did the morning show briefly between Boliska and Nelson).
 Nelson had done the morning show at WKBW for two years and also an afternoon TV show on WKBW-TV.
 But who would have thought he'd last 17 years in morning drive at CHUM, finally stepping down in 1980.

 Nelson went on to gigs at CITY-TV, CKFM, CKEY, CHFI and CJEZ and was teaching radio at George Brown College in Toronto shortly before his death.
-He remains one of Toronto's most remembered personalities.

 (The Bill Dulmage Collection)